Planning and Development

 Introduction

-A system of harmonised technical specifications
+• Updated harmonised technical specifications

-A framework of notified bodies
+• An improved framework for notified bodies

 Authorised Officers